-Page 59: ...organisations and agencies should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children, including:
+Page 106: '222....organisations and agencies should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children, including:

-• clear whistleblowing procedures, which reflect the principles in Sir Robert Francis' Freedom to Speak Up Review and are suitably referenced in staff training...

-• appropriate supervision and support for staff, including undertaking safeguarding training...

-...employers are responsible for ensuring that their staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and creating an environment where staff feel able to raise concerns and feel supported in their safeguarding role.'
-(WTSC 2018)
+- clear whistleblowing procedures, which reflect the principles in Sir Robert Francis' Freedom to Speak Up Review and are suitably referenced in staff training... - appropriate supervision and support for staff, including undertaking safeguarding training... - ...employers are responsible for ensuring that their staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and creating an environment where staff feel able to raise concerns and feel supported in their safeguarding role.'
+(WTSC 2023) - '14.

-'14.
 All staff should receive appropriate safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
-In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively...

-124. Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively... - 124.
+Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
-Induction and training should be in line with any advice from the safeguarding partners.

-125. In addition, all staff should receive regular safeguarding and child protection updates, including online safety (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.'
-(KCSIE 2022)
+Induction and training should be in line with any advice from the safeguarding partners. - 125.
+In addition, all staff should receive regular safeguarding and child protection updates, including online safety (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.'
+(KCSIE 2023)

-Signs of successful safeguarding arrangements 17....

-• There are clear and effective arrangements for staff development and training on the protection of children and learners.
-This should include training for governors and trustees so that they can challenge leaders in order to assure themselves that safeguarding is effective in their school or college.

-...staff, leaders ...receive information (for example, via emails, e-bulletins and newsletters) on safeguarding and child protection at least annually.
-They demonstrate knowledge of their responsibilities relating to the protection of children, learners and vulnerable adults.'
-(Ofsted 2022)